tshhuria/MappingNeuromodulatorGeneReceptors/README.md

 This repository is part of an MSc dissertation and is shared for academic and research purposes.
 Contact the author for any collaboration or extended usage.

 ---

-## 🔗 Citation

-If you use this repository or ideas from this research, please cite:

-**Tanmay Sagar Huria** (2025). *Mapping Neuromodulator Receptor Genes Across Neuronal Cell Subclasses, Cell Classes, and Brain Regions.* MSc Data Science Dissertation, University of Bristol.